 Green Bean Casserole & Heirloom Bean Gratin

 • Oven: Remove from refrigerator 1 hour before heating to allow to come to room temperature.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or transfer to your own oven-safe ceramic casserole dish, being extra careful with the breadcrumbs.
 Reheat in a 325°F oven until heated through, roughly 30-40 minutes.
 Remove the foil for the last 15 minutes to allow a golden crust to form.
-If breadcrumbs on the casserole or gratin start to brown too much, lower oven temperature to 275°F to ensure it heats through fully before serving.
+If breadcrumbs on the casserole or gratin start to brown too much, put foil back on until heated through.

 • Microwave: We do not recommend heating the casserole or gratin in a microwave as it will make the breadcrumb crust soggy and unappetizing.

 • Oven: Remove from refrigerator 1 hour before heating to allow to come to room temperature.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or transfer the stuffing to your own oven-safe ceramic casserole dish.
 Reheat in a 325°F oven until heated through, roughly 30-40 minutes for 2-3 servings and 40-50 minutes for 4-6 servings.
 Stir to ensure even heating.
-Remove the cover for the last 15 minutes to allow a golden crust to form.
+Remove the foil or cover for the last 15 minutes to allow a golden crust to form.
 For added decadence, add thin pats of butter to the top before reheating.

 • Microwave: Remove the plastic lid and heat on high for 4-6 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.